Synchromysticism

 The roo rescuers: 'We drink a lot and we cry a lot'

-I saw the above news story this morning and couldn't help thinking of my 2016 road-trips throughout Australia and all of the dead wildlife I saw laying dead on the road or to the side of the road -
+I saw the above news story this morning and couldn't help thinking of my 2016 road-trips throughout Australia and all of the dead wildlife I saw lying dead on the road or to the side of the road -

 On the Road with a Grumpy Old Bastard from Stanthorpe